Sunnybank Village Precinct Project

 Local identity Dennis Hundscheidt, previous head gardener at the Oasis Gardens Resort, is consulting with the project on the local area’s planting history and potential planting ideas.

-The creative outcomes proposed for the site will be further informed by an artist-facilitated community workshop that will be held with the Sunnybank State High School in early 2020.
-This is an opportunity for an exchange of ideas and skills with the local school community.
+The creative outcomes proposed for the site were further informed by an artist-facilitated community workshop held with the Sunnybank State High School in early 2020.
+This was an opportunity for an exchange of ideas and skills with the local school community.

 Construction timing and impacts

-Construction is expected to commence in late January/early February 2020 and be complete in mid-2020, weather permitting.
+Construction commenced in February 2020 and will be completed in late June 2020, weather permitting.

 Construction will primarily take place between 8pm-5am, Sunday to Thursday.
 These works will be undertaken at night when traffic volumes are lowest to ensure the safety of motorists and workers, and to minimise traffic and business disruptions.